sushantnair/ArXiv-PDF-to-Text/README.md

-# ArXiv-PDF-to-Text
+# arXiv Extractor
-#### This code can effectively convert PDF Research Papers to clean Text files, avoiding images and tables.
+#### This code (for now) can effectively convert PDF Research Papers to clean Text files, avoiding images and tables.
 # Requirements
 #### It requires Playwright.
 ```pip install playwright```